 Aiming for the target audience means posting at the correct time for your readers, updating your business account according to that, etc.

-If you want to post at the correct time, you can find a lot of information and also timing slots all over the internet.
+If you want to post at the correct time, you can find a lot of information and timing slots worldwide.
 However, this can be true or false information.
 It is better to rely on officially approved tools.

 The officially approved tool you can use for this is Tailwind.
 It provides the suggested timing slots given by Pinterest itself.

 When you try to find proper time slots using Tailwind, you will get the timing slots depending on your target audience, which you need to select on your Tailwind account.

 These mistakes mentioned above should be avoided when trying to grow tons of traffic to your blog.
-If you make all these mistakes, together, they will never give you back your Pinterest account, even after you try to appeal for it.
+If you make all these mistakes together, they will never give you back your Pinterest account, even after trying to appeal for it.
 The Pinterest contact center will not consider these requests at all.

 Please don’t follow these methods to grow your blog traffic.
 If you avoid these mistakes, your pins will automatically perform well.

 If you want to learn how to get HUGE traffic to your Pinterest account and earn a lot of followers on Pinterest, then you can take a course – Pinterest Traffic Avalanche.

 My #1 recommended course for growing your Pinterest account is Pinterest Traffic Avalanche.
 The Pinterest Traffic Avalanche course provides you the ins and outs of Pinterest, which means you will learn all about Pinterest overall.
 It will teach you about Pinterest SEO, keyword selection, how to use group boards, Tailwind tribes, board optimization, how to grow your Pinterest followers, and so on.
 If you want to sign up for Pinterest Traffic Avalanche, please join here.